 The Court in a per curiam reversal of the Fifth Circuit in Johnson v.
-City of Shelby, 574 U.S. 10 (2014) (per curiam), did not impose a heightened pleading requirement on plaintiff-police officers who challenged their discharges under the Federal Constitution but failed to cite § 1983: "no heightened pleading rule requires plaintiffs seeking damages for violations of constitutional rights to invoke § 1983 expressly in order to state a claim."
+City of Shelby, 574 U.S. 10 (2014) (per curiam), did not impose a heightened pleading requirement on plaintiff-police officers who challenged the constitutionality of their discharges but failed to cite § 1983: "no heightened pleading rule requires plaintiffs seeking damages for violations of constitutional rights to invoke § 1983 expressly in order to state a claim."
 "Federal pleading rules call for 'a short and plain statement of the claim showing that the pleader is entitled to relief'; they do not countenance dismissal of a complaint for imperfect statement of the legal theory supporting the claim asserted."